tracking pixel tracking pixel

 Thermostat wires are color-coded to indicate their specific function.
 Here’s an overview of the most common heat pump thermostat wire colors and their purposes:

-- Common (C): Supplies continuous 24-volt power to the thermostat (needed for digital and smart thermostats).
+Blue or BrownCCommon wire — provides continuous 24-volt power to the thermostat (required for smart and Wi-Fi thermostats)

 If you’re ready to wire or rewire your heat pump’s thermostat, follow these steps for a safe and successful process: